abdullah1kazi/SkinSense/README.md

 2. **Download the Code and Model:**
 - Download the `app.py` file from the GitHub repository and save it to a folder on your local machine.
-- Download the pre-trained SkinSense model weights file (`pytorch_model.bin`) and the config.json file from the [HuggingFace](https://huggingface.co/Akazi/Resnet101FinetunedModelSkinSense) and save it in the same folder as `app.py`.
+- Download the pre-trained SkinSense model weights file (`pytorch_model.bin`) and the config.json file from the [HuggingFace repository](https://huggingface.co/Akazi/Resnet101FinetunedModelSkinSense) and save it in the same folder as `app.py`.

 3. **Run the Web Application:**
 - Open a terminal or command prompt and navigate to the folder where you saved `app.py` and `pytorch_model.bin`.